 Learn key business skills necessary for a successful creative career while covering the fundamentals of good design including design thinking, user experience design, creative ethics and how to code.
 In this two year, full-time course, you’ll learn transferable skills in order to create a diverse and inspired career.
-This course will work through four key areas of theory, practice, application and context, giving you the abilities through real-world problems with a design mindset.
-This mindset will enable you to approach any problem with a clear process to achieve your desired outcome.

 The Associate Degree in Applied Design has been developed with the industry, giving you the opportunity to find freelance work as soon as you graduate.
 During this course, you’ll learn through practical experience, building a portfolio as a key component of the degree.
 This will be a great tool to launch your career.
 Throughout the program, you’ll learn through key skill workshops, giving you hands-on experience in the latest industry practices and software.

 "I never thought studying would be this practical.
 The Associate Degree has allowed me to literally put what I’ve been studying into practice.

 There has been so much help and assistance from lecturers and support services, and we’ve had invaluable access to industry professionals who had held lectures and hosted workshops.
 I’ve really enjoyed learning again.
 It is an amazing experience."